rooklift/nibbler/README.md

 Running Nibbler from source requires Electron, but has no other dependencies.
 If you have Electron installed (e.g. `npm install -g electron`) you can likely enter the nibbler directory, then do `electron .`

-For full functionality, the required Lc0 version is v0.21.0 or later, as we use Leela's `LogLiveStats` option, which was introduced in that version.
+*The required Lc0 version is v0.21.0 or later*. <!-- because we need `LogLiveStats` which was introduced in that version. -->

 # About config options